bbvenega/Dutchie-Scraper/README.md

 * Scans, categorizes, and outputs inventory products to a Google Spreadsheet.
 * Extracts details such as product name, package ID, available amount, inventory date, batch ID, THC percentage, and storage room.
 * Categorizes products based on the product name up to the hyphen and writes to the ~ corresponding tab in the Google Sheet.
-* Continuously runs every 30 seconds (customizable).
+* Continuously runs every 30 seconds (adjustable).

 ## Features Coming Soon 🔜
 * Fluid Row Selection